Hemp vs. Marijuana: What’s the difference?

-You might have heard the terms “cannabis” or “cannabis industry” being tossed around in the media lately, with many people investing in Marihuana Aktien, which means they are investing in marijuana stocks because they have seen how the industry has changed over the years and how it now is yielding better results for people financially.
+You might have heard the terms “cannabis” or “cannabis industry” being tossed around in the media lately.
 But did you know that cannabis is actually a genus of plants that has three species: indica, sativa and ruderalis?
 Although hemp and marijuana both belong to the cannabis plant species and look and smell very similar, they are legally recognized as two different plants.
 Hemp plants are always classified as a sativa cannabis species, while marijuana plants can be either sativa or indica.
-Anyone willing to explore the uses of cannabis should watch now to find out how a dab rig can be utilized.

-Let’s take a closer look at some of the legal ways hemp and marijuana are different.
+Let’s take a closer look at some of the other ways hemp and marijuana are different.

 What is the legal difference between hemp and marijuana?

 The key difference between hemp and marijuana is the amount of the cannabinoid tetrahydrocannabinol (THC) that each plant is legally allowed to contain.
 Hemp, also called industrial hemp, can only contain less than 0.3% THC, according to Federal law, while marijuana plants are generally bred to contain much higher levels of the intoxicating THC.